-A commission-based advisor is really a salesman.
+A commission-based advisor is really a salesman and the products that they typically push are whole life insurance.
 They don’t get paid if you don’t have products that earn them money, and so their best interest is to sell you investment products, such as insurance policies and shares in mutual funds and the like, because the more money you allow them to touch for an investment, the more money they make.
 While that may sound like a good idea – because isn’t more money everyone’s goal? – consider the motivation of that individual.

-Think about it this way: let’s say you have $5,000 in a savings account, $1000 in a checking account, and some money you would like to invest.
-You call a commission-based advisor to ask for advice on how to make your money grow.
+Think about it this way: let’s say you have $50,000 in a savings account, $10,000 in a checking account, and some money you would like to invest.
+You call a commission-based “advisor” to ask for advice on how to make your money grow.
 They don’t get paid unless your money grows, right?

 Except: they don’t get paid unless the money you invest with them grows.
 This creates a motivation for them to want to influence you to give them more money than you might otherwise wish to invest.

-For example, you tell your advisor that you are comfortable keeping that $5,000 in your savings account as an emergency fund, and the $1,000 in your checking account to cover some of your monthly expenses, but you would like to discuss other assets.
+For example, you tell your advisor that you are comfortable keeping that $25,000 in your savings account as an emergency fund, and the $5,000 in your checking account to cover some of your monthly expenses, but you would like to discuss other assets.
 She then comes back to you to ask you to take half of that emergency fund to invest with her.
-She is confident she can grow that money in the stock market, and asks you to trust her expertise.
+She is confident she can grow that money in the stock market and asks you to trust her expertise.
 Should you do it?

 The answer is that it depends.
 If you are okay with risking that money and understand that the stock market, while a great way to invest money over time is also volatile and not a great place to keep money you might need in the short term – such as if an emergency happens – then you know your risks and are making an informed choice.